Alleged CIA involvement in the Whitlam dismissal: Supportive of the allegations

-In 1977, United States Deputy Secretary of State Warren Christopher made a special trip to Sydney to meet with Whitlam and told him, on behalf of US President Jimmy Carter, of his willingness to work with whatever government Australians elected, and that the US would never again interfere with Australia's democratic processes.
+In 1977, United States Deputy Secretary of State Warren Christopher made a special trip to Sydney to meet with Whitlam and told him, on behalf of US president Jimmy Carter, of his willingness to work with whatever government Australians elected, and that the US would never again interfere with Australia's democratic processes.
 The use of the word "again" has been interpreted by some as evidence that the US encouraged, or actively intervened, in Whitlam's dismissal.
 Richard Butler, who was present at the meeting as Whitlam's principal private secretary, believed at the time, and remained convinced, that Christopher's wording was an admission that the US had intervened in Whitlam's dismissal.

 William Blum wrote that the Nugan Hand Bank, which allegedly had connections to the CIA, allegedly transferred $2.4 million to the opposition Liberal Party of Australia.
 The CIA denied these allegations, stating that it "has not engaged in operations against the Australian Government, has no ties with Nugan Hand and does not involve itself in drug trafficking."

 Several journalists, historians and political commentators have endorsed the theory that the CIA was involved in Whitlam's dismissal, including John Pilger, William Blum, Joan Coxsedge Jonathan Kwitny and Jordan Shanks.

 Critical of the allegations

-Kerr denied being involved with the CIA and there is no evidence for it in his private writings Confidential correspondence between Kerr and the Queen's Private Secretary, Sir Martin Charteris, released in July 2020 indicates that Kerr said that his alleged involvement with the CIA was "nonsense" and that he consistently reaffirmed his "continued loyalty" to the Crown.
-Whitlam himself later wrote that Kerr, "fascinated as he had long been with intelligence matters", did not need any encouragement from the CIA.
+Kerr denied being involved with the CIA and there is no evidence for it in his private writings.
+Confidential correspondence between Kerr and the queen's private secretary, Sir Martin Charteris, released in July 2020 indicates that Kerr said that his alleged involvement with the CIA was "nonsense" and that he consistently reaffirmed his "continued loyalty" to the Crown.
+Whitlam later wrote that Kerr, "fascinated as he had long been with intelligence matters", did not need any encouragement from the CIA.

-Edward Woodward, who was ASIO chief from 1976 and 1981, dismissed the notion of CIA involvement.
+Edward Woodward, who was ASIO chief from 1976 and 1981, said that the US government and the CIA would have been happy for Whitlam to be dismissed, but that he did not see how the CIA could have communicated with Kerr, and believed Kerr would not have reacted favourably to a CIA request if it had been made.

 In 2015, Australian diplomatic and military historian Peter Edwards dismissed the claim that Kerr's action was instigated by US and UK intelligence agencies, which he called an "enduring conspiracy theory".